DomenicoColandrea86/meanest-vagrant/README.md

 Then run ````$ node migrate.js````

-### Last but not least let's launch the application by navigating to the project root directory and running grunt
+### Last but not least let's launch the application by navigating to the project root directory and kickoff Grunt

 ````$ cd code/meanest````